aws-samples/msk-powered-financial-data-feed/README.md

 The steps below will create a client EC2 instance in a new VPC to run the Kafka consumer application.
 These steps will also create a VPC endpoint that connects to the MSK cluster via PrivateLink, and a Route 53 Private Hosted Zone that aliases the broker names to the VPC endpoint's DNS name.

 1. Go to your deployment instance and add the following environment variable to your .bashrc file.
+Also, make sure you have the ```CLUSTERARN``` environment variable.

     ```
-    echo "export MSK_VPC_ENDPOINT_SERVICE=com.amazonaws.vpce.<region>.vpce-svc-<your-endpoint-service-ID>" >> ~/.bashrc
+    echo "export MSK_VPC_ENDPOINT_SERVICE='com.amazonaws.vpce.<region>.vpce-svc-<your-endpoint-service-ID>'" >> ~/.bashrc
     ```

 You can find the name of your VPC endpoint service by clicking on **Endpoint services** in your AWS VPC console, and selecting the service, and looking in the service details section.
 The name begins with com.amazonaws.